 Additional drives are scheduled to be commenced as site infrastructure is upgraded with a larger compressor, generator and gravity separation plant.
-We envisage that we will be mining at full capacity by September.
+We envisage that we will be mining at full capacity by end of year.

-The drives have been prioritised to target identified zones of higher grade gold mineralisation and laid out to provide the basis for commencement of stoping on high grade shoots from 1960 RL to surface.
+The drives have been prioritised to target identified zones of higher grade gold mineralisation and laid out to provide the basis for commencement of stoping on high grade